 Bad faith actions by an insurance company can itself be grounds for a lawsuit.
 This happens when an insurance company fails to provide the services you’ve paid for.
 For example, your claim may have been denied unfairly.
 In other cases, they may lowball your settlement, leaving you feeling as though you have no choice but to take a lower settlement than you deserve.

 Your car accident lawyer in Dallas is ready to ensure no one has to settle for less.
-If you’ve been told by the insurance company that your settlement isn’t worth much, reach out to a lawyer before you accept anything.
+If you’ve been told by the insurance company that your settlement isn’t worth much, reach out to a experienced personal injury lawyer first before you accept anything.

 Unfortunately, you’ll still need to contact your insurance company, especially to let them know that the accident happened.
 When you do contact them, they may be friendly, sympathetic, and interested in the details of your accident.
 In these cases, it’s best to say only what you have to.